Skatteetaten/mva-meldingen/docs/english/api/index.md

 as described below.

-# VAT return submission Process
+## Overall process for Submission and validating VAT return

 Submission of VAT returns are done with the Skatteetaten Altinn3 App Instance API.
 The Instance API is a generic Altinn Api and its detailed description can be found here <a href="https://docs.altinn.studio/teknologi/altinnstudio/altinn-api/app-api/instances/" target="_blank">Instance API</a>.
 In-depth knowledge of this API is not required as this documentation